jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Output/MRH_OutputGenerator/GetWords.rst

     * - Parameter
       - Description
-    * - us_Sentence
+    * - u32_WordGroup
-      - The index of the sentence to remove.
+      - The word group id of the words.

 Return Value
 ------------
-None.
+The requested words of the word group.

 Remarks
 -------
-* Make sure to not remove the sentence if a reference is still active.
+None.

 Code Examples
 -------------